apache/tvm/docs/langref/relay_pattern.rst

 Many of these passes today require a lots of boring boilerplate code in order to implement as well as requiring users to think in terms of visitors and AST matching.
 Many of these transformations can easily be described in terms of graph rewrites.
 In order to build a rewriter or other advanced machinery we first need a language of patterns to describe what we can match.

 Such a language is not just useful for building a rewriter but also providing extension points for existing passes.
-For example the fusion pass could be parametrized by a set of fusion patterns which describes the capability of your hardware, and the quantization pass could take a set of patterns which describe which operators can be quantized on a given platform.
+For example the fusion pass could be parameterized by a set of fusion patterns which describes the capability of your hardware, and the quantization pass could take a set of patterns which describe which operators can be quantized on a given platform.

 In the backend world, we could use the same machinery to build a higher level API using bring your own code generation.
 This API takes set of patterns describing your hardware capabilities and an external compiler, providing a relatively smooth heterogeneous experience out of the box.